-that binds to the CAR receptor, linker, and PIGF-2.
+Genetic modification of EcN begins by combining an AS component consisting of an sfGFP homodimer that binds to the CAR receptor, linker, and PIGF-2.
 These components are then incorporated into a plasmid and inserted into EcN.
-The EcN strain is also equipped with a synchronized lysis chain (SLIC) system.^{6,29} After EcN is modified, the bacteria are cultured and then administered.6
+The EcN strain is also equipped with a SLIC system.^{6,29} After EcN is modified, the bacteria are cultured and then administered.6

-The generation of PD-1/CD28 CAR-T cells begins with sampling normal T cells from patients through leukapheresis.12 Next, a CAR component, consisting of specific sfGFP nanobodies, immunoglobulin G4 (IgG4), a CD28 transmembrane domain, and a CD3 ζ intracellular domain, is created.
+The generation of PD-1/CD28 CAR-T-cells begins with sampling normal T-cells from patients through leukapheresis.12 Next, a CAR component, consisting of specific sfGFP nanobodies, immunoglobulin G4 (IgG4), a CD28 transmembrane domain, and a CD3 ζ intracellular domain, is created.
 Then, the gene for the CAR receptor is cloned and processed into a lentiviral vector that carries the CAR receptor gene.
-This lentiviral vector is then transduced into the normal T cells of the patient to obtain CAR-T cells.
+This lentiviral vector is then transduced into the normal T-cells of the patient to obtain CAR-T-cells.
 The cells are then cultured for expansion before they can be used.6

-The PD-1/CD28-integrated CAR-T cells can be constructed using additional lentiviral vectors.
-PD-1/CD28 receptor generation, according to Liu et al., involves combining pieces of the extracellular domain of PD-1 and pieces of the transmembrane and intracellular domains of CD28 in the mouse stem cell virus (MSCV) promoter, which is then cloned and inserted into a lentivirus transgenic transcription vector.9 Lesch et al. showed that the simultaneous transduction of two lentiviral vectors into normal T cells did not interfere with CAR expression or PD-1/CD28 expression.
-This study also showed that 58.3% of T cells successfully expressed CAR and PD-1/CD28 after being transduced simultaneously with two different lentiviral vectors (Figure 3).41
+The PD-1/CD28-integrated CAR-T-cells can be constructed using additional lentiviral vectors.
+PD-1/CD28 receptor generation, according to Liu et al.,9 involves combining pieces of the extracellular domain of PD-1 and pieces of the transmembrane and intracellular domains of CD28 in the mouse stem cell virus promoter, which is then cloned and inserted into a lentivirus transgenic transcription vector.
+Lesch et al.41 showed that the simultaneous transduction of two lentiviral vectors into normal T-cells did not interfere with CAR expression or PD-1/CD28 expression.
+This study also showed that 58.3% of T-cells successfully expressed CAR and PD-1/CD28 after being transduced simultaneously with two different lentiviral vectors (Figure 3).